-After the Velvet Revolution Prague has been gaining lots of touristic popularity and rightly so: its beautiful architecture, vibrant nightlife and omnipresent history has attracted not only tourists from all over the globe but also many filmmakers.
+After the Velvet Revolution Prague tourism has gained a lot of popularity and rightly so: its beautiful architecture, vibrant nightlife and omnipresent history has attracted not only tourists from all over the globe but also many filmmakers.

 You can keep coming back to Prague and always discover something new.
-However, if it’s your first time travelling to the Czech capital, here are the top 10 things you should see.
+However, if it’s your first time travelling to the Czech capital, here are the top 10 Prague landmarks you should see.
 So let’s do some sightseeing in Prague!

 Prague Castle and St. Vitus Cathedral

 Let’s start our Prague sightseeing tour at the castle.
 Prague Castle rises over the river Vltava in the very center of the city.
 It has been the office of every Czech president since 1918, but more importantly, it is the home of the Bohemian Crown Jewels.
 It is also the largest ancient castle in the world and a unique mixture of architecture styles.
 You would think wrong to suppose it to be only a castle.
 It is actually a complex of palaces, museums and churches – the most famous one being the Gothic St. Vitus Cathedral.
 We have an article on the Prague Castle.

 Old Town Square and Astronomical Clock